 A common-law partner is someone with whom you have lived for over 12 months and in a committed relationship.
 So, it is almost similar to a conjugal relationship except you both will have to live together under one roof, and also provide proof of relationship.

 A conjugal partner is someone you are in a serious relationship with for at least a year but due to some significant reason, you are not living together.
 So, the status of fiancé or fiancée, boyfriend, or girlfriend does not qualify you to be sponsored unless they meet the requirement of common-law of conjugal relationship.

 Who is a Dependent Child?

-A dependent child could be your own child or the child of the person that you are sponsoring usually a close relative.
-The dependent child must not be more than 22 years in age.
+A dependent child could be your own child or the child of the person that you are sponsoring, usually a close relative.
+A dependent child must not be more than 22 years of age.
 The dependent must not have a spouse or common-law partner.

 What About Parents and Grandparents?

 You can also sponsor your parents or grandparents to Canada.
 Before you can do that, you must have enough income plus you will also have;